 - Creating a DMZ in OpenWRT

 - Creating certs and keys for services using FreeIPA (Dogtag)

 - Decorating (a)kmod packages with modalias info for use with RPM

 - Disable animations in GNOME 3 for older hardware

-The the blog of Chris archives for the cvs tag.
+The Just another Linux geek archives for the cvs tag.